 i2b2 is an acronym for the Informatics for Integrating Biology & the Bedside (i2b2) Cohort Discovery System.
 UCLA i2b2 is a web-based application that enables UCLA investigators to identify potential research study cohorts using clinical data resources obtained through the UCLA Health System.
 Users can conduct interactive searches of data derived from patient care activities at Ronald Reagan UCLA Medical Center, Santa Monica UCLA Medical Center and other UCLA-affiliated clinics and departments.

 Cohort counts rather than data sets are available through UCLA i2b2.
 These are based on de-identified data extracted from UCLA’s clinical data warehouse, transformed into a common data representation, and stored in a separate, dedicated data repository.
 Currently, the following search terms are available for querying: Demographics, Diagnoses, Procedures, Laboratory Tests, Area Deprivation Index (ADI), Medications, Visit Details, Vital Signs and Vital Status.

 What can UCLA i2b2 not do?

 UCLA i2b2 is a cohort discovery tool, meaning only patient counts can be retrieved.
-Patient information cannot be accessed through this tool, but it is possible to gather this information outside of the application.
+Individual patient-level data cannot be accessed through this tool, but it is possible to gather this information outside of i2b2.
 Please contact us directly at email@example.com if you would like individual patient-level data.
 These requests will be reviewed on a case by case basis.

 Who can use the tool?